mobxjs/mobx/docs/react-integration.md

 The following approaches can be used to fix this:

--   use `function` with a name instead of an arrow function. `mobx-react` infers component name from the function name:
+-   use `function` with a name instead of an arrow function. `observer` infers component name from the function name:

     ```javascript
     export const MyComponent = observer(function MyComponent(props) {